AwalaApp/specs/rs000-core.md

 This protocol establishes the channel between two endpoints.
 The only type of message that this specification defines at this level is the [_parcel_](#parcel).

 Endpoint addresses MUST use the scheme `rne`.
-For example, `rne://example.com` or `rne+grpc://example.com` (if using the [gRPC binding](rs009-pogrpc.md)) are valid public endpoint addresses, and `rne:0b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c` is a valid private endpoint address.
+For example, `rne://example.com` or `rne+http://example.com` (if using the [PoHTTP binding](rs007-pohttp.md)) are valid public endpoint addresses, and `rne:0b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c` is a valid private endpoint address.

 #### Parcel